-- Entry & exit points will be marked with Swim buoys and flags. - The Swim course is an open water course and boat traffic cannot be prevented from entering the course.
-The swim will have power boats, Fire/Rescue Sea Do's and an RCMP boat to monitor motorboat traffic.
-The power boats will patrol the course and will be equipped with Radios and Lifeguards - Support crafts will be provided instructions on how to summon help from the motor boats if required and how to support their swimmer. - The swim goes from Skaha Beach in Penticton to Kenyon Park in Okanagan Falls
+- Entry & exit points will be marked with Flags and Swim Buoys - The Swim course is an open water course and boat traffic cannot be prevented from entering the course.
+The swim will have power boats, Pontoon boat with Medical personnel on board to monitor motorboat traffic and swimmer's progress.
+The power boats will patrol the course and will be equipped with Cell phones. - Support crafts will be provided instructions on how to summon help from the motor boats if required and how to support their swimmer. - The swim goes from Skaha Beach in Penticton to Christie Beach in Okanagan Falls